urban-wombat/flattables/README.md

 	You can come up with your own tables of data, or can copy and paste the tables below into `tables.got`

 	The gotables syntax is self-evident and most Go types are supported.
-Not supported are `int` and `uint` (because their size is machine-dependant, and only fixed-size fields are accepted by FlatBuffers), `complex` and `rune`.
+Not supported are `int` and `uint` (because their size is machine-dependent, and only fixed-size fields are accepted by FlatBuffers), `complex` and `rune`.

 ```